MasonFeurer/Jano/README.md

 - app_id : (string)

   The android application ID.
-Should look like a namespace (com.example.namespace).
+Should look like a namespace.
   This is uniquely identifies the app on the android device.
+  <p>Example: "com.example.namespace"

 - version : (string)

   The "version" value for the android APK.
 Used for versioning the android app on the android device.
+  <p>Example: "0.1.0"

 - build_targets : [(string), ...]